Running time: 39 minutes

 He shows three imagined houses.
 He also turns perspective theory on its head.

-Webb has also spoken about Archigram in Drawing The Revolution and After Archigram.
+Webb has also spoken about Archigram in After Archigram.

 Please note that a transcript of this talk is available - please contact us for further details.

 When you purchase a talk from Pidgeon Digital, you can watch it up to 10 times in a 72 hour period.
 You will receive an email with a link to your talk once it's been purchased.
 Please check your junk mail if you have not received it or contact us if you have any problems.

 Do you want to purchase this talk for £5.00?